sagielevy/C2Py/README.md

    ```
    Expect test output to the console.
 All tests should pass.

-This package has been tested with gcc 4.9.2, Python 2.6.6 and 2.7.9
+This package has been tested with gcc 4.9.2, Python 3.8.5

 ## Not Supported (nor will be)
 Some potential features will unfortunately NOT be supported by this package: